 A free printable checkbook register template to keep track of your bank balance at any given time.
 It records all payments and withdrawals during a specific period.
 It can also be used to record all outgoing and incoming checks issued or deposited.

-The free printable check register template includes the following fields: the check number, the date it was issued, the payer or payee, transaction type, category, status (reconciled, cleared or not cleared).
+The free printable check register template includes the following fields: the check number, the date it was issued, the payer or payee, transaction type, category, and status (reconciled, cleared, or not cleared).
 It also checks whether the transaction is tax-deductible or not.
 The free checkbook register is also editable so you can remove any of the fields if you don’t want to include them.
 If you use the check register template Excel version then it is better to hide a column than to delete it.
 The Excel spreadsheet has many formulas that you might delete if you delete a column.
 To hide a column, click on the top of the column (where the letters are) and right-click your mouse.
 Select hide.
 That way the column will be hidden but the formulas will not be affected.

 You can filter all transactions to include only those that are tax-deductible to ensure that you have included all those transactions when submitting your tax return.